PavanKalyan456/PavanKalyan456/README.md

 -
 - 🌱 I’m currently learning ...VLSI CAD Course through online.
 - 💞️ I’m looking to work(Intern/Fulltime/Parttime) on ...VLSI.
 - 📫 How to reach me ...
-Reach me via mail/Linkedin/also through phone.
+Reach me via mail/Linkedin/Phone.

 <!---
 PavanKalyan456/PavanKalyan456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.